ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 ### Consortium blockchains

 In this type of blockchain network, the consensus process is executed by a __predetermined group of nodes__ in the network.
-Let's take a consortium of 15 financial institutions as an example, each with a node.
+Let's take a consortium of fifteen financial institutions as an example, each with a node.
-From this group of 15, there are 10 nodes that need to sign each block before it is valid.
+From this group of fifteen, there are ten nodes that need to sign each block before it is valid.
-You could say that these 10 take ownership of the data in the blockchain.
+You could say that these ten take ownership of the data in the blockchain.
-They decide which transactions are valid and which are not.
+They decide which transactions are valid and which ones are not.
 __Read rights__ can be __public or restricted__ to the members of the network, eg. we can limit public view to a set number of times.

 Public and consortium blockchain networks are decentralized, with the difference that the consortium network is __not completely peer-to-peer__, because not everyone is equal.